 The only additional costs for your trip are for personal gear rentals.
 Please see question“What gear do I need?”

 Money is not needed and strongly discouraged.

 In general, tuition fees are non-refundable.
-For summer programming, certain deadlines apply – please see our payment and refund policy.
+For summer programming, certain deadlines apply.
+More information can be found here.
+Please contact our office for more information, or if you have questions: 206.382.5009.
 For school year programming we are unable to pro-rate fees for missed sessions.